jackdesert/jackdesert.github.io/_posts/2018-07-05-common-challenges-to-deploying-with-uwsgi-and-emperor.markdown

 Let's go over the options in the invocation

+  * sudo uwsgi           # Invoke as sudo so we can set --uid and --gid
   * --chmod-socket=020   # change the socket to chmod 020 after starting
   * --enable-threads
   * --plugin=python3     # use the python3 plugin